TommyWillen/Responsive-Portfolio/README.md

 - John Young\: For introducing me to the joys of Bootstrap and forcing me to challenge myself in the project even if I hated the color scheme
 - Dan Mont-Eton\: For the extra tidbits of support and amazing shortcuts to make my coding experience faster
 - Ben Vaagen\: For inspiring\/compelling\/demanding me to create such an extensive <span>README.md</span> file
+- Cynthia Wu for showing me what a kick\-ass README should look like!